US Cash Products-Harbor gasoline up post-Irene

 Cycle 1 Chicago gasoline was steady at 21.00/22.00 cents over October futures.

 Ultra-low-sulfur diesel in Chicago rose just under 0.40 cent to 6.00/6.75 cents over while Group Three ULSD was steady at 6.50/7.00 cents over.
-(Reporting by Kristen Hays in Houston and Selam Gebrekidan, Janet McGurty and Jeffrey Kerr in New York; Editing by Marguerita Choy)
+(Reporting by Kristen Hays in Houston and Selam Gebrekidan, Janet McGurty and Jeffrey Kerr in New York; Editing by Dale Hudson)

 * Summit Midstream Partners Lp announces $500 million public offering of senior notes